lokeshsumathi2290/assessment2/README.md

    1. View UCHIWA dashboard for sensu in your browser eg: http://yourip:3000
    2. View Blueprint webpage and also create a account and login to it in your browser  eg: http://yourip

+       Note: yourip is the local ip of the machine in which vagrant is installed

 Tools Used and the use of them